CaioFaSoares/Alastor_NousiFinance/README.md

-# CryptoPriceAPP
+# Alastor

-SwiftUI App for checking crypto prices using the Coingecko API
+Alastor flavored for Andrey Nousi of NousiFinance